• Skip to primary navigation

 Best of all, this marinade gives tofu tons of flavor.
 No more bland tofu, hooray!

 Serve the tofu with white or brown rice, noodles, rice noodles, or stir-fried or roasted vegetables.
+I also like to toss this tofu into salads, made with either greens or grains.

 Why This Recipe Works